clstoulouse/motu/README.md

 * __config:__ Folder which contains the motu configuration files.
 Refers to [Configuration](#Configuration) for more details.
 * __data:__ Folder used to managed Motu data.
   * __public__: Folders which contain files exposed to public.
-It can be from a frontal Apache HTTPd Web server, from Motu Apache Tomcat or any other access.
+It can be published through a frontal Apache HTTPd Web server, through Motu Apache Tomcat or any other access.
      * __download__: Folder used to save the products downloaded.
 This folder is sometimes elsewhere, for example in Motu v2: /datalocal/atoll/mis-gateway/deliveries/.
 A best practice is to create a symbolic link to a dedicated partition to avoid to freeze Motu when there is no space left.
      * __inventories__: [AD]
      * __transaction__: [AD]